 John K realized that his musical joy comes from improvisation.. with instrument and lyric, and with other musicians.
 That tickles his funnybone!

 "I think a song drives the music - the song, the story, is most important.
-But, if you got yourselves an instrumental, that's different.
+But, if you have an instrumental, that's different.
 If you have lyrics, that is the song.
 The story drives the music and an artist owes it to the songwriter to bring out the song.

 The way a song comes together?
 Could one say Musical Evolution?
 Start with a primal beat; a unison thump that...drives something primal in us; then, the thought of structure within the beat - nuance within the drive -- is an evolution in human emotion.
 Then come harmony and pattern to drive the story, with sophistication.
 We musically evolved to understand anticipation and wit.
 Ta-daa!
 Now we get to John Prine, Aimee Mann, Shel Silverstein, to mention just a few songwriters I admire.
 I enjoy their songs because I feel those songwriters earthy and knowing."